-The biggest challenges in B2B Commerce: How to overcome them
+The biggest challenges in B2B Commerce

 Presenting offers, processing orders, and enhancing customer satisfaction - e-commerce is becoming increasingly interesting in the B2B sector and is no longer limited to B2C.
 While e-commerce has become an integral part of consumers' everyday lives, its potential in the B2B sector is often underestimated.
 Therefore, this post aims to explore the opportunities as well as the challenges associated with a B2B shop.